-Additionally, the following Russian law continues to apply to the extent it does not contradict the unified EAEU phytosanitary requirements.
-According to Russia's Federal Law on Plant Quarantine (please see GAIN report RS1451 Russian New Federal Law on Plant Quarantine), each batch of imported regulated products with high as well as with low phytosanitary risk is subject to quarantine and phytosanitary control at the border.
-The Russian phytosanitary requirements for imported regulated products are grouped by countries and by pests (for more information on the Russian phytosanitary requirements for imported products please see Food and Agricultural Import Regulations and Standards - Narrative report).
+Additionally, Russia's Federal Law on Plant Quarantine (please see GAIN report RS1451 Russian New Federal Law on Plant Quarantine) continues to apply to the extent it does not contradict the unified EAEU phytosanitary requirements.
+According to the Law, each batch of imported regulated products with high as well as with low phytosanitary risk is subject to quarantine and phytosanitary control at the border.
+The Russian phytosanitary requirements for imported regulated products are grouped by countries and by pests (for more information on the Russian phytosanitary requirements for imported products please see Food and Agricultural Import Regulations and Standards Annual Country Report).